 4.

 "You've made some decent points there.
-I looked on the internet to find out more about the issue and found most people will go along with your views on this site."
+I checked on the web for additional information about the issue and found most people will go along with your views on this site."

 5.